Pfleiderer-Adrian/HybridSampleGeneration/README.md

       Relative foreground threshold used when creating target masks and evaluation foreground masks.
 Fusion itself uses the generated or loaded target_mask to define the anomaly foreground for cropping, normalization and alpha-mask creation.
   - fusion_normalization_border_width:
       Background region used to estimate control intensity for anomaly normalization.
 None disables fusion-time intensity normalization; -1 uses the entire image; >= 0 uses a local border around the anomaly mask.
+      For relative normalization, the local border is defined as the dilation ring around the anomaly mask, matching the context definition used during extraction.
   - fusion_restore_anomaly_bg_relation:
-      If enabled, local border normalization preserves the extracted median/IQR intensity relation between an anomaly and its original surrounding background.
-Disable it to use only direct intensity normalization.
+      If enabled, local border normalization preserves the extracted class-specific median/IQR intensity relation between each anomaly class and its original surrounding context.
+Disable it to normalize only against the local fusion context without using the stored relation.
+  - fusion_relation_min_context_size:
+      Minimum number of pixels/voxels required for a class-specific context estimate.
+If the class ring is smaller, the code falls back to background outside all anomaly classes; if that is still too small, no relation is stored for that class.
+During fusion, classes without stored relation still use direct local median/IQR normalization when enough local fusion context is available; otherwise normalization for that class is skipped.

 ---